loneyeti/snowscribe/memory-bank/activeContext.md

 _(Updated: 2025-05-11)_

-Data model for the Outlining feature has been refactored.
-The next focus is implementing the UI for the Outlining feature, followed by Authentication UI Refinements and API for Relationships (Scene Tags, Scene Characters).
+The data model for AI Configurations (Vendors, Models, Prompts) has been implemented.
+The immediate next steps involve building out the UI for the Outlining feature, and then implementing the API/data layer for the new AI configuration entities, followed by integrating `snowgander`.

 ## Recent Changes